 Depending on your industry and geography, you may not have the title Knowledgebase Manager but will have similar responsibilities to those outlined below.
-Common job title variations include: Content Database Administrator; Marketing Coordinator; Sales Database Manager; Content Manager; SharePoint Manager.
+Common job title variations include: Proposal Content Manager; Content Database Administrator; Marketing Coordinator; Sales Database Manager; Content Manager; SharePoint Manager.

-Responsible for maintaining and expanding a database of pre-written content to improve proposal quality and proposal / sales team productivity.
-Responsible for defining and optimising the database structure and record management system ensuring ease of access and data integrity.
+Responsible for maintaining and expanding a database of pre-written content to improve proposal quality and proposal / sales / SME team productivity.
+Responsible for defining and optimising the content repository structure and record management system.
+Responsible for maintaining database accessibility, data integrity and data backup.

 Ability to identify and work with relevant subject matter experts (SME) within the business who are owners of the pre-written content.
 Motivate and manage SMEs to ensure commitment to updating content on a pre-agreed cycle.

-Confident in dissecting RFPs and identifying frequently asked questions that need to be answered in a knowledgebase.
-Ideally will have implemented a multi-lingual / international knowledgebase.
+Confident in dissecting RFPs and identifying frequently asked questions that need to be maintained in a knowledgebase.
+Ideally will have experience of implementing multi-lingual / cross-border knowledgebases.

-Ensure legal and operational compliance of database information
+Ensure legal and operational compliance of all content / database records.

-Work with graphics designers as required, maintaining a comprehensive library of images
+Work with graphic designers as required, maintaining a strong graphics database.

-Review the structure of the knowledge base on a regular basis, to ensure that it reflects the needs of the business
+Review the structure of the knowledgebase on a regular basis, ensuring it meets the needs of the business.